Please find details here of our remote learning guidance and offering.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-- Teachers will record on a daily basis whether work has been submitted.
+- Teachers will record whether work has been submitted.

 - Live contact will be started with a formal register of who is in attendance.